tomaswolf/gerrit-gitblit-plugin/README.md

 # Alternatives

-Some time after I had released my first version of this plugin, Luca Milanesio has updated the [official plugin](https://gerrit.googlesource.com/plugins/gitblit/) to work again with the latest Gerrit releases.
+Some time after I had released my first version of this plugin, Luca Milanesio had updated the [official plugin](https://gerrit.googlesource.com/plugins/gitblit/) to work again with Gerrit development version 2.11-rc0.
 Internally, it still uses a specially hacked Apache Wicket and Rome, and it's based on an as yet unreleased GitBlit version (James' [development branch](https://github.com/gitblit/gitblit/tree/develop) that should one day become
 GitBlit 1.7.0).
-You can find that "official plugin" on the [Gerrit CI server](https://ci.gerritforge.com/job/Plugin_gitblit_stable-2.10/).
+You can find that "official plugin" on the [Gerrit CI server](https://ci.gerritforge.com/job/Plugin_gitblit_stable-2.11/).
 I have never used it, so I have no idea how well it works.

+The official versions of this plugin in the Gerrit repo for Gerrit versions smaller than 2.11 are all based on the old GitBlit 1.4.0 and all exhibit the problems mentioned above.

+Because it is my policy not to use unreleased software (release candidates, snapshots), there is currently no version of this plugin here for Gerrit 2.11.
+I'll update this plugin once that Gerrit version will be out officially.